stefanzweifel/changelog-updater-action/README.md

 Don't want to use GitHub Actions?
 Checkout the [changelog-updater CLI](https://github.com/stefanzweifel/php-changelog-updater) that powers this Action.
 Want to learn more about this Action?
 Read my [introduction blog post](https://stefanzweifel.io/posts/2021/11/13/introducing-the-changelog-updater-action).

-> **Note**
-> This Action will emit warnings in your workflow logs regarding the `set-output` command until **2022-12-31**.
-> The Action has already been [updated](https://github.com/stefanzweifel/php-changelog-updater/pull/30) to support the new syntax and will stop emitting a warning starting 2023-01-01.
-> Please do not open issues regarding this issue.

 ## Usage

 The Action is best used in a Workflow that listens to the `release`-event and the type `released`.
 This way, the name and body of your release will be added to the CHANGELOG.